-CIRDI is an independent centre of expertise in natural resource development, founded by three leading Canadian universities and housed at the UBC’s School of Public Policy and Global Affairs.
+CIRDI is an independent centre of expertise in natural resource governance, founded by three leading Canadian universities and housed at the UBC’s School of Public Policy and Global Affairs.

 We draw on a wealth of Canadian expertise, the academic rigour of our university roots and the technical know-how of our global partner mix, to provide customized, leading-practice advice, technical support, training and applied research – with the ultimate goal of poverty reduction.

 When managed responsibly, resource industries can drive economic growth, generate jobs and be an important source of revenue for developing countries.